harding/old-docs-history-bitcoin.org/en/developer-guide.md

 These messages are aggressively broadcasted using the `alert` message, being sent to each peer upon connect for the duration of the alert.

-These messages are signed by a specific ECDSA private key that only Satoshi Nakamoto, Gavin Andressn, and Michael Marquardt control.
+These messages are signed by a specific ECDSA private key that only a small number of active developers control.

 **Resource:** More details about the structure of messages and a complete list of message types can be found at the [Protocol Specification](https://en.bitcoin.it/wiki/Protocol_specification) page of the Bitcoin Wiki.